 - Clotting studies can reveal prolongation of APTT and PT.
 Fibrin degradation products may be elevated.

-- U&E may show electrolyte disturbance and LFTs can be elevated - especially AST.
+- U&E may show electrolyte disturbance.
+LFTs can be elevated - especially AST.

-- Severe cases may show reduced venous bicarbonate due to acidosis.
+- Severe cases may show reduced bicarbonate due to acidosis.

-- X-rays are often used to exclude other sources of sepsis/assess complications, although in dengue infection the CXR may show abnormalities, such as pleural effusion, in the first week.
+- X-rays may be useful to exclude other sources of sepsis/assess complications.
+CXR may show abnormalities, such as pleural effusion, in the first week.

 - Blood cultures and repeated malaria films should be checked in the traveller returning with a high fever.

 There is no specific treatment for dengue.The patient can quickly become severely unwell and close monitoring of clinical signs and laboratory measurements is needed.
 Supportive medical care by experienced teams lowers mortality dramatically.
 Management principles include: